Rattlesnake Swamp Trail/Appalachian Trail Loop from Millbrook Road

 From the gate, proceed ahead on the gravel road, marked with the white blazes of the Appalachian Trail (A.T.).
 In about a quarter of a mile, the road curves sharply right and enters a rhododendron grove.
 A short distance beyond, the white blazes of the A.T. leave to the left, but you should continue ahead along the gravel road.

 About 300 feet beyond the A.T. turnoff, you will see a triple-orange blaze and a sign for the Rattlesnake Swamp Trail on the right side of the road.
 Turn right, leaving the road, and enter the woods on a footpath.
 The trail proceeds through a dense forest of mountain laurel, hemlock and rhododendron, with the swamp to your right and a secondary ridge beyond.
 You are now traversing a wild, remote area, and although you probably won’t encounter any rattlesnakes, you are likely to see other wildlife.

 At one point, the trail detours to the left, climbing a little further up the hill to avoid a wet section of the former trail route.
 When the trail goes back down to the level of the swamp, you’ll tunnel under dense rhododendron thickets and then cross a stream, the inlet of Catfish Pond, on rocks.
 Soon, the swamp ends, the vegetation becomes less dense and the trail descends a little.

-After crossing the stream three more times, the Rattlesnake Swamp Trail approaches Catfish Pond, which may be visible to the right.
+After crossing the stream three more times, the Rattlesnake Swamp Trail approaches Catfish Pond, which may be visible through the vegetation to the right.
 It does not reach the shore of the pond, though, and it soon bears left, away from the pond.
 The trail emerges onto a woods road, which it follows, past an abandoned concrete slab on the right, to a T-intersection.
 To the right, the road leads to the Mohican Outdoor Center, operated by the Appalachian Mountain Club, which offers lodging to hikers (for more information, go to www.outdoors.org/lodging-camping/Lodges/mohican/index.cfm), but you should turn left, continuing to follow the orange blazes.